Get help to classify ceramic articles for import and export.

 - ceramic linings for wood burning stoves

-- non-decorative flower pots for horticulture, which are totally plain with no glazing or decoration
+- non-decorative flower pots (for horticulture) that are totally plain with no glazing or decoration

-- fittings for doors and windows - for example handles and knobs, finger plates and so on
+- fittings for doors and windows, such as handles, knobs and finger plates

-- parts for shop signs such as letters, numbers, sign-plates and similar motifs unless they’re for illuminated signs in which case they’re classified under heading code 9405
+- parts for shop signs, such as letters, numbers, sign-plates and similar motifs (if they’re for illuminated signs they’re classified in heading 9405)

 - spring lever stoppers that are mostly made of ceramics